 Niamh Dowling appointed new Principal of RADA

-RADA’s Council is pleased to announce that Niamh Dowling will become the new Principal of RADA.
-Niamh Dowling will take up the post in June this year.
+RADA’s Council is pleased to announce that Niamh Dowling is the new Principal of RADA.

 Niamh Dowling said: “I am so delighted to be joining RADA as Principal.
 RADA’s reputation as a world leader in the field of actor, technical, design and performer training is outstanding.
 It has been a difficult couple of years for the sector and the industry and we are all learning at such a fast pace.
 With talented students and alumni, and experienced, knowledgeable and dedicated staff, RADA is perfectly positioned for conversations and collaborations in the UK and internationally about training that is relevant and representative of 21st-century Britain and beyond.
 I am looking forward to those conversations and leading RADA as this next phase unfolds.”